Oldest football clubs: Georgia

 FC Shevardeni-1906 Tbilisi was the first formal football club in Georgia, founded in 1906.
 Shevardeni started within the Sokol society after Czech sports figures helped introduce the game to the country.
 They played their first recorded match in October 1911.
 In May 2022, the club was involved in a match-fixing scandal, causing them to get expelled from the league.
 As a result, the club has ceased operations and has not played since.

 The first documented, officially established and legally organized Georgian club was Komet FC, founded in 1907.

 The oldest, still active Georgian club is FC Kolkheti-1913 Poti, founded in 1913.
-They currently play in the Erovnuli Liga, the highest tier of Georgian football.
+They currently play in the Erovnuli Liga 2, the second-highest tier of Georgian football.

 Germany

 The oldest surviving rugby football club is Heidelberger RK, which was founded on 9 May 1872 as a rowing and rugby club.
 The HRK has won 14 national titles 1927, 1928, 1971, 1973, 1976, 1986, 2010–2015, 2017 and 2018.
 The biggest success of the club was the qualification for the Rugby European Challenge Cup 2018/19 - only to be denied participation, because their main sponsor owns Stade Français.
 The second oldest still surviving rugby club is Hannover 1878 founded 1878 and winning 9 German championships.
 Both clubs still play in the 1.
 Bundesliga.

 The first association football in Germany (and likely the first outside Great Britain) was Dresden English, founded on 18 March 1874.
 The club had over 70 members by then, primarily Englishmen working in Dresden, with its matches being attended by hundreds of spectators.
 Nevertheless, Dresden English was dissolved in 1898.

 The oldest still active association football club is BFC Germania 1888 founded on 15 April 1888.
-They play in the 10th division as of season 2020/21 and never managed to win any national titles.
+They play in the 10th division as of 2020–21 season and never managed to win any national titles.